Physical force or threats of violence to steal property from someone. The penalty is up to life imprisonment.

 Trespassing by Night

 Being on someone else’s property at night without permission or lawful excuse.
-The penalty up to six months imprisonment and/or a $2000 fine.
+The penalty up to six months imprisonment.

 Breaking and Entering